csh970605/csh970605.github.io/_posts/2024-05-10-EValue_Variance.md

     <span style="float: right;">[2]</span>
 </p>

-Where the first moment is expectation and second moment is mean square or average power of random variable.<br>
+Where the first moment is expectation and the second moment is mean square or average power of random variable.<br>

 And the function of random variable $X$ $g(X)$ is defined as formula [3].